samdemelo/dbanvil-data-pipeline/README.md

-This is a diagram analytics data pipeline from DBAnvil’s Supabase environment to a Snowflake data warehouse, using python-based ELT, dbt transformations and CI/CD, orchestrated with Airflow running on WSL2.

-A PowerBI dashboard was implemented to visualize DBAnvil product activity and schema metadata.
+## Analytics Dashboard (Power BI)

+This repository includes a sample analytics dashboard built in Power BI using data from the DBAnvil data modeling platform.

+The dashboard is backed by a full data pipeline:

+- Source: Supabase/Postgres (OLTP)
+- Extraction: Python ELT
+- Storage: Snowflake (data warehouse)
+- Transformation: dbt
+- Orchestration: Airflow
+- Visualization: Power BI

+A static export of the dashboard is included below:

 ![Power BI Dashboard sample](/dbanvil_analytics.pdf)